 We asked Dr. Doug Lindberg to share about the need for people with different gifts and talents in the mission field.
 This opinion column appears in the fall 2014 issue of Horizons magazine, which hits mailboxes starting this week.

 Mission hospitals breed chaos.
 Physical needs and illness are constant and often dramatic.
-In a single day at our hospital in Nepal, I could see multiple patients from a car accident, do a C-section, do rounds on 25 inpatients, discipline a staff member, treat a bear bite in the ER, orient a new foreign volunteer, diagnose and treat typhoid fever, and find a half-eaten bar of soap (showing that further rat eradication was urgently needed!).
+In a single day at our hospital in South Asia, I could see multiple patients from a car accident, do a C-section, do rounds on 25 inpatients, discipline a staff member, treat a bear bite in the ER, orient a new foreign volunteer, diagnose and treat typhoid fever, and find a half-eaten bar of soap (showing that further rat eradication was urgently needed!).
 Throw curve balls into the mix, and life gets really interesting.
 Like the time the construction workers in our building erected an elaborate Hindu shrine to the god of the brick building machine in the middle of the work site, and the American medical director (me) was expected to solve the problem.
 Or, after a patient unexpectedly died, an angry mob threatened to throw the doctor in jail and or burn down the hospital if we wouldn’t pay them off.